LHR6868/SR_ISS/README.md

    (`E98N34_4328bands_2.5m_clip4.tif` + `E98N34_10bands_5m_clip4.tif`
    → `E98N34_10bands_2.5m_clip4.tif`)

-The `10bands` data and `4328bands` data should be used together during reconstruction.
+The `10bands` data and `4328bands` data should be used together during reconstruction.The first reconstruction stage is performed on the full Sentinel-2 image to generate the initial 10 m super-resolved result.
+The subsequent 10 m → 5 m and 5 m → 2.5 m reconstruction stages are conducted on local clipped regions to facilitate detailed visual comparison, reduce computational cost, and improve the efficiency of high-resolution reconstruction experiments.

 At each stage: